Pablo Aimar: Valencia

 In January 2001, Spanish La Liga side Valencia signed Aimar from River for a club-record fee of €24 million (£13 million).
 He made his debut for the club the following month against Manchester United and drew praise from three-time Ballon d'Or winner Johan Cruyff for his performance after the match.
 The following weekend he scored on his La Liga debut, netting in a 2–0 away win over Las Palmas.
 Aimar immediately became a key figure in Valencia's midfield under Héctor Cúper and helped the club reach the 2001 UEFA Champions League final, where they lost to Bayern Munich on penalties.

 In the season which followed, Cúper left for Internazionale, and was replaced by Rafael Benítez.
 Aimar appeared in a total of 33 league games and scored 4 goals as Valencia were crowned 2001–02 La Liga champions for the first time in 31 years, ending as the club's third-highest goalscorer across all competitions for the season.
 The season thereafter, Aimar jointly topped the Champions League assists table alongside Rui Costa of Milan with five assists to his name, this despite Valencia being eliminated at the quarter-final stage.
 The club endured further disappointment by ending the league season in fifth place.

 "Pablo is the only current footballer I'd pay to watch.
 He’s been the best player in Argentina over the last couple of years and is even more talented than Riquelme or Saviola.

 — — Diego Maradona in a 2003 interview with World Soccer.

 The club's failures were soon forgotten, however, as Valencia completed a league and UEFA Cup double the following season.
 Despite making more than 30 appearances for the season and playing an influential role in the club's UEFA Cup triumph, Aimar was sidelined for large parts of the season in what was to set an injury-plagued tone to his career.

 Following a breakdown between Benítez and Valencia's sporting director Jesús García Pitarch, the former left his position at the club and was replaced by Italian manager Claudio Ranieri for the 2004–05 season.
 A combination of injury concerns and tactical changes from the manager saw Aimar struggle under Ranieri and found himself being employed as a substitute more frequently than before.
 The Italian departed the club in February and was replaced by Antonio López, who in turn was replaced by Quique Sánchez Flores for the following season.
-With Valencia in decline, Aimar decided to leave the club at the end of the 2005–06 season having amassed over 200 appearances for the club over the course of five-and-a-half seasons.
+Aimar decided to leave the club at the end of the 2005–06 season having amassed over 200 appearances for the club over the course of five-and-a-half seasons.